3upperm2n/SoC_Dev/README.md

 # Jetson TK1 projects
-Notes and projects that relate with TK1.\n ylm@ece.neu.edu
+Notes and projects that relate with TK1.<br>
+Leiming